ros2/ros2_documentation/source/Tutorials/Building-ROS2-Package-with-eclipse-2021-06.rst

-Building ROS2-galactic Package with eclipse 2021-06 on ubuntu-20.04
+Building ROS 2 Package with eclipse 2021-06

 You cannot create a ROS 2 package with eclipse, you need to create it with commandline tools.
 Follow the `Creating your first ROS 2 package tutorial <https://docs.ros.org/en/galactic/Tutorials/Creating-Your-First-ROS2-Package.html>`.